specify the model formula

 Details

 Function bamlss2() calls gamlss2 and sets the optimizer to a Bayesian sampler.
-By default, a small number of backfitting iterations is performed to obtain reasonable starting values for the MCMC sampler.
+By default, a small number of backfitting iterations is performed first to obtain reasonable starting values for the MCMC sampler.

 Value